Share price

 The Nedbank Group shares are available as American Depositary Receipts (ADRs).
 The Bank of New York Mellon is our depositary and maintains our ADR holder register.

-An ADR is a negotiable U.S. certificate representing ownership of shares in a non-U.S. corporation.
-ADRs are quoted and traded in U.S. dollars in the U.S. securities market.
-Also, the dividends are paid to investor in U.S. dollars.
-ADRs were specifically designed to facilitate the purchase, holding and sale of non-U.S. securities by U.S. investor, and to provide a corporate finance vehicle for non-U.S. companies.
+An ADR is a negotiable US certificate representing ownership of shares in a non-US corporation.
+ADRs are quoted and traded in US dollars in the US securities market.
+Also, the dividends are paid to investor in US dollars.
+ADRs were specifically designed to facilitate the purchase, holding and sale of non-US securities by US investor, and to provide a corporate finance vehicle for non-US companies.

 Information and resources related to the Nedbank Group’s warrant and exchange traded note programme, and structured products.